spir0th/disrichie/docs/PROFILES.md

 $ disrichie myrpc.json
 ```

-Another big reason to use the profiles instead of the command-line options is [Buttons!](#button) They can only be set on profiles.
+Big Con for the command-line options is the [Buttons!](#button) as they can only be set on profiles.

 ## What are they?
 Disrichie profiles are stored in plain JSON files, containing various information about the details of Rich Presence.